 Supporting discriminated population groups

-We aim to support Nepal’s discriminated population groups, members of which have, in the past, been forced into serfdom, for example.
-We offer emancipated serfs information on human rights as well as vocational training.
-The work is particularly focused on girls and young women who have worked as servants to landowners.
+FCA aims to support Nepal’s discriminated population groups, members of which have, in the past, been forced into bonded labour.
+We offer freed bonded labourers information on human rights as well as vocational training.

 Strengthening the livelihood of women

 FCA works to improve the livelihoods of women in Nepal.
 Women are still faced with discrimination and infringement of their rights.
 Our goal is to get women involved in the decision-making of communities and ensure their rights with regard to land ownership, education and sustainable livelihood.